Eikonal quasinormal modes, greybody factors and shadow of charged accelerating black holes: Eikonal limit for an uncharged accelerating black hole

 \subsection{Greybody factor}

 Considering that the radiation emitted by the black hole is composed of the massless scalar test particles we have been considering, we shall now compute its corresponding greybody factor.
-We will assume that at the horizon ($r\rightarrow r_+$) radiation is absorbed and far away ($r\rightarrow 1/a$) some of the radiation gets reflected.
+We will assume that at the horizon ($r\rightarrow r_+$) radiation is reflected and far away ($r\rightarrow 1/a$) some of the radiation is transmitted.
 Mathematically this translates to considering the radial field equation \eqref{waveeq}, but with the boundary conditions \cite{Parikh:1999mf}

 where we introduce $T$ as the transmission coefficient and $R$ as the reflection coefficient.
 In order for energy to be conserved it is required that

 In the eikonal limit $\lambda\rightarrow\infty$ one can apply the WKB method \cite{Konoplya:2019hlu,Konoplya:2023moy} to obtain